 Why might this be relevant?

-While the project addresses rapid job creation in social care, it does not specifically focus on specialist care workforce characteristics or barriers to recruitment and retention.
+Partially relevant as it addresses staffing crisis in social care but does not specifically focus on characteristics of specialist care workforce or barriers to recruitment and retention.

 The social care sector has been especially hard-hit by the recent Covid-19 pandemic with around 250k staff currently sick or self-isolating; meanwhile the users of these services still need to receive the care and dignit...